drupal-media/image_widget_crop/README.md

   or responsive image styles.
 * Go add an image with your widget and crop your picture, by crop types used for this image.

+###FileEntity:

+* The (`image_crop` element are already implemented to use, an general configuration of module.
+* In its ImageWidgetCrop general configuration, at (`admin/config/media/crop-widget`):
+    * open (`GENERAL CONFIGURATION`) fieldset.
+    * at select your crop types in the Crop settings list.
+You can configure the element to create different crops on each crop types.
+For example, if you have an editorial site, you need to display an image on different places.
+With this option, you can set an optimal crop zone for each of the image styles applied to the image
+* Verify your content using (`image`) field type configured, with (`Editable file`) form widget.
+* Add an File into a content (`node/add/{your-content-type}`) upload your file, click to (`Edit`) button and crop your picture, by crop types used for this image.

+###Form API:

+* Implement (`image_crop`) form element.
+* Set all variables elements Or use general configuration of module.